CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/quadkey.md

 **Description**

 Returns the boundary for a given quadint.
-We extract the boundary in the same way as when we calculate its [bbox](/spatial-extension-bq/reference/#quadkeybbox), then enclose it in a GeoJSON and finally transform it into a geography.
+We extract the boundary in the same way as when we calculate its [BBOX](#bbox), then enclose it in a GeoJSON and finally transform it into a geography.

 * `quadint`: `INT64` quadint to get the boundary geography from.